-There are different types of mutual funds for NRIs to choose from depending upon your risk appetite and available principal.
+There are different types of mutual funds for NRIs to choose from depending on your risk appetite and available principal.
 The best way to invest in Indian mutual funds is through your NRE account.

-a) Large cap funds
+a) Large-cap funds

-These funds invest in high value, well-established companies that are not very volatile and thus offer better security to the investment.
-A good percentage of your investment can be made to large cap funds.
+These funds invest in high-value, well-established companies that are not very volatile and thus offer better security to the investment.
+A good percentage of your investment can be made to large-cap funds.

-b) Mid and small cap companies
+b) Mid and small-cap funds

 These funds invest in small and medium-sized companies that are relatively new, smaller in size and are easily affected by the market’s volatility.
 These funds are more volatile in nature and are easily affected by the market’s highs and lows.

 Needless to say, they are riskier but at the same time more rewarding.
 If investments are managed well, they can offer good returns over a reasonable period of time.

 Sector funds invest in only specific sectors of the market like real estate, IT, pharmaceuticals and so on.
 Understandably as these funds are dedicated to specific sectors only they are sharply affected by the performance of these sectors and any important news/decision taken in regard to these sectors.

 They are aimed at offering the advantage of the market while at the same time avoiding the risk.
 These funds are flexible and switch between equity and debt assets.
 In balanced funds around 65% is invested in equity while the rest goes to debt.
 In monthly income plans, the equity investment is not more than 25% while the rest goes to debt.

 - In order to take the best advantage of different mutual funds you should diversify your portfolio: